Privacy is personal

 Control what data is saved to your Google Account

-Choose what data is saved in your account with easy on/off controls
+Choose what data is saved to your account with easy on/off controls

-From better commute options in Maps to quicker results in Search, the data that we save in your account can make Google services more useful to you.
-Using Activity Controls, you can decide what types of activity are tied to your account to personalise your experience across Google services and pause specific types of data from being saved in your account, such as your search and browsing activity, YouTube history or Location History.
+From better commute options in Maps to quicker results in Search, the data we save to your account can make Google services more useful to you.
+Using Activity Controls, you can decide what types of activity get associated with your account to personalize your experience across Google services and pause the collection of specific types of data – like your search and browsing activity, location history, and information from your device.

 Set data to automatically delete from your account

-To give you even more control, auto-delete settings lets you choose a time limit for how long you want to keep your activity data.
+To give you even more control, Auto-delete settings let you choose a time limit for how long you want to keep your activity data.
 Data older than the limit you choose will be continuously and automatically deleted from your account.
 This makes it easy for you to set it and forget it, but you can always go back and update these settings at any time.

 Auto-delete your Location History coming soon

-My Activity is the central place where you can find everything that you’ve searched, viewed and watched using our services.
-To make it easier to recall your past online activity, we give you tools to search by topic, date and product.
+My Activity is the central place where you can find everything you’ve searched, viewed, and watched using our services.
+To make it easier to recall your past online activity, we give you tools to search by topic, date, and product.
 You can permanently delete specific activities or even entire topics that you don’t want associated with your account.

 Choose the privacy settings that are right for you with your Privacy Checkup

-Incognito mode in Chrome, Search, Youtube, and Maps
+Turn on Incognito mode in Chrome, Search, Youtube and Maps

-Incognito mode is now available in Chrome, Search on iOS, YouTube, and Maps.
+Incognito mode is already available in Chrome, Search on iOS and YouTube, and we’re bringing it to Maps.
 When you turn Incognito mode on in Maps and YouTube, your activity - like the places you search for or the videos you watch - won’t be saved to your Google Account.
 And once you turn it off, that activity won’t impact your recommendations or show up in your apps.
 As always, when you turn off Incognito mode in Chrome and Search your browsing data won’t be saved on your apps and devices.
-Tap from your profile picture to easily turn it on or off in Search, YouTube, and Maps.
+Tap from your profile picture to easily turn it on or off in Search, YouTube or Maps.

 Control your data, right from your apps

-We’ve made it easier for you to make decisions about your data directly within the Google services that you use every day.
-For example, without ever leaving Search, you can review and delete your recent search activity, get quick access to relevant privacy controls from your Google Account and learn more about how Search works with your data.
-You can access these controls in Search, Maps and the Assistant.
+We’ve made it easier for you to make decisions about your data directly within the Google services you use every day.
+For example, without ever leaving Search, you can review and delete your recent search activity, get quick access to relevant privacy controls from your Google Account, and learn more about how Search works with your data.
+You can access these controls in Search, Maps, and the Assistant.

 Take your content anywhere with Download Your Data

 Your photos.
 Your emails.
 Your contacts.
 Even your bookmarks.
-You are in control of the data saved in your Google account.
-That is why we created Download Your Data – so that you can make a copy, back it up or even move it to another service.
+You are in control of the data saved in your Google Account.
+That is why we created Download Your Data – so you can make a copy, back it up, or even move it to another service.

 Decide what basic personal information to share to make it easier for others to get in touch

-You can manage personal information such as your name, email and phone number to help others find and contact you on Google services such as Hangouts, Gmail and Photos.
+You can manage personal information like your name, email, and phone number to help others find and contact you on Google services like Hangouts, Gmail, and Photos.

-Control what information Google uses to show you personalised ads
+Control what information Google uses to show you personalized ads

-In Ad Settings, we make it easy to control what data we use to personalise ads to you.
-This includes information that you’ve added to your Google account, what we’ve guessed about your interests thanks to your activity, and interactions with other advertisers that partner with us to show ads.
+In Ad Settings, we make it easy to control what data we use to personalize ads to you.
+This includes information you’ve added to your Google Account, what we’ve guessed about your interests thanks to your activity, and interactions with other advertisers that partner with us to show ads.

 Your activity influences what we show you, but you’re always in control.
-For example, we may think that you’re a football fan because you watched highlights from a recent match on YouTube, or looked up 'football fields near me' on Google Search.
+For example, we may think you’re a soccer fan because you watched highlights from a recent match on YouTube, or looked up “soccer fields near me” on Google Search.
 And if you’ve spent time on a partner advertiser’s site, we may suggest ads based on that visit.

-When ad personalisation is on, you can choose any info – age and gender, an inferred interest or a previous interaction with an advertiser – find out more about why it’s being used, turn it off or deactivate personalised ads altogether.
+When ad personalization is on, you can choose any info – age and gender, an inferred interest, or a previous interaction with an advertiser – learn more about why it’s being used, turn it off, or deactivate personalized ads altogether.
 You’ll still see ads, but they’ll most likely be less relevant.

-We make it easy to see an overview of the Google products that you use and the data in each of them, all in one place.
-You can review your Google activity in the past month; see how many emails, docs and photos you have, and get answers to questions about Gmail settings.
-You also have quick access to relevant product settings and related help centre articles if you need them.
+We make it easy to see an overview of the Google products you use and the data in each of them, all in one place.
+You can review your Google activity in the past month; see how many emails, docs, and photos you have; and get answers to questions about Gmail settings.
+You also have quick access to relevant product settings and related help center articles if you need them.